 We currently have a significant amount of debt.
-As of June 30, 2012, we had approximately \$1.0 billion of total debt and on August 6, 2012 we drew \$185 million on the revolver to our \$925 million senior secured credit facility to fund the repurchase.
-All of such debt is currently scheduled to mature in 2014 and 2015.
+As of June 30, 2012, we had approximately \$1.0 billion of total debt and on August 6, 2012 we drew \$185 million on our revolver to fund the repurchase, all of which is currently scheduled to mature in 2014 and 2015.
 In addition, the closing of the Marriott sale transaction will trigger a requirement that we comply with certain asset sale provisions of our 6.75% senior notes, which may require us to repurchase or tender for the notes within one year of the Marriott sale transaction.
 We may incur additional debt in connection with our potential expansions of Gaylord Opryland, Gaylord Palms and/or Gaylord Texan or any additional hotel acquisitions, development, renovations, or capital improvement.